redlaserbmBTD/BTDB2_SIMULATOR/README.md

 3. When you're ready to make changes after working on the code, [create a pull request](https://www.nexmo.com/legacy-blog/2020/10/01/how-to-create-a-pull-request-with-github-desktop).

 # Update Log
+- (July 14, 2023 - v1.2.0)
+   - Support for engineer overclocks has been added.
+You can now buy and sell overclocks and use them on farms.
+See the tutorial file on farms for an example on how to use this new feature.
+   - New argument `mode` for the `Rounds` class.
+You can initialize the Rounds class with one of four different modes: Stall Factor, Stall Times, Manual, and Theoretical Stall Factor.
+The details for initialization of the `Rounds` class is briefly explained in the tutorial files.
+   - New argument `max_send_time` for eco sends.
+This is essentially the same thing as putting a `time` argument on the next eco send but this second syntax option may prove easier to use than `time` in some cases.
+   - All actions now support the `buffer` argument.
+   - New methods `upgrade` and `payout` and `overclock` for the `MonkeyFarm` class.
+Previously, the handling of modifiers to farm payouts (such as the BRF buff given by Banana Central) was handled by the the `GameState` class.
+To improve readability for potential contributors *and* better accomodate for the overclock feature, this responsibility is handled by the `MonkeyFarm` class itself.
+   - Fixed an oversight which caused some actions to not work because they did not have a 'Message' parameter.
 - (July 13, 2023 - v1.1.1)
    - Fixed a bug which caused the sim to behave incorrectly when an eco send was specified but a queue wasn't.
    - You can now specify stall times directly when initializing the `Rounds` class, by doing something like `Rounds([(0,6), (1,8.5), (2,10.5), (3,7), (7,8)], mode = 'Stall Times')`.
 In a later update I will flesh out the tutorial files so that it is more clear how to operate this new mode.